rmkubik/rmk-gatsby/src/posts/drafts/eslint-internal-state.md

   .field("alternate", or(def("Statement"), null), defaults["null"]);
 ```

-Let's explore this definition of an `IfStatement` to understand how AST Types are defined.
+Let's explore this definition of an `IfStatement` to understand AST Types definition syntax.
 The `IfStatement` inherits from a base node called `Statement`. `Statement` is an empty `Node` with no special requirements.
-To build an If Statement you're required to provide three fields, a `test`, a `consequent`, and an `alternate`.
+To build an If Statement you must provide three fields, a `test`, a `consequent`, and an `alternate`.

 Each of these fields are defined as follows: